taxjar/taxjar-api-docs/source/guides.md

 1. If you already provide customers with a reporting interface that allows them to select a date range to view orders within that range, simply add a button that uses the same date range to query and send those orders/refunds.

 2. To enable a more automated solution, allow users to opt-in to regular transaction submissions.
 You can choose to do this upon saving completed orders to your platform's database or set up in batches that occur on a regular basis (e.g. nightly).

+### Avoiding Unnecessary API Calls

+Want a simple way to reduce the number of SmartCalcs calls you need to make?
+Compare the delivery address of an order or invoice to the list of `nexus_addresses` for your business or merchant. **If the delivery address falls in a different state than those in which your business (or merchant of sale) has nexus, no sales tax need be collected.** *Note, this only works for US-based sales.
+Overseas sales, especially in the European Union, have different rules.*

+Furthermore many carts estimate taxes in the cart or preview pages prior to checkout.
+You could consider eliminating this estimate or at least delaying it until the shopper is closer to completing the purchase.
+One checkout screens you will want to make sure that you are only calling SmartCalcs tax calculations once the shipping address is complete.
+We have seen many users use address validation services to help get a valid address prior to calling SmartCalcs with the final order totals and shipping FROM and TO addresses.

 # Cart Integrations